EU court adviser says Amazon does not infringe trade mark rights in Coty case

-BRUSSELS (Reuters) - Amazon (AMZN.O) is not breaching trade mark rights by stocking and shipping goods for third-party sellers, an adviser to Europe’s top court said on Thursday, siding with the U.S. online retail giant against U.S. cosmetics company Coty (COTY.N).
+BRUSSELS, Nov 28 (Reuters) - Amazon is not breaching trade mark rights by stocking and shipping goods for third-party sellers, an adviser to Europe’s top court said on Thursday, siding with the U.S. online retail giant against U.S. cosmetics company Coty.

 The opinion came from Manuel Campos Sanchez-Bordona, advocate general at the Court of Justice of the European Union (CJEU).